CastosHQ/Seriously-Simple-Podcasting/readme.txt

 == Changelog ==

-= 1.19.17-alpha =
+= 1.19.17 =
-* 2019-03-11
+* 2019-03-13
-* [FIX] Fixes a bug where the HTML5 player JavaScript was rendered inline, causing problems with wpautop
+* [FIX] Fixes a bug where the HTML5 player JavaScript was rendered inline, causing wpautop related bugs
 * [UPDATE] Updates the Castos Discount form

 = 1.19.16 =